Beefaz/EinuMiegot/readme.txt

-javascript search in api by letters typed with auto-advice labels. api to front-end
+javascript search in api by letters typed with suggestion labels. api to front-end